joycenerd/Data-Structure/Assignment_5/README.md

 	* If the file isn't found, the program will exit with error message "Assertion failed: (file!=NULL)"
 	* You will be ask to enter the starting node and the ending node with one space between these two numbers.
 	*  If the starting node isn't a node in the graph or the ending node isn't a node in the graph the output will be "Invalid starting/ending node".
 Else if there is no path from starting node to the ending node, the output will be "-1".
 Else the output will be the minimum cost from starting node to the ending node.

+4. Exit
+    Choose this option if you want to exit the program